 But what about that classified info Trump gave the Russians?

 Mr. Trump railed against Secretary Clinton for her handling of classified information.
 And she was certainly negligent.
-And NPR pointed out what was, in their opinion, Mr. Trump’s hypocrisy.
+So, when it was reported that President Trump released classified information to the Russians, NPR pointed out what was, in their opinion, Mr. Trump’s hypocrisy.
 But everyone who was at the meeting said Trump had done nothing wrong.
 Even NPR admitted that the President is the ultimate classifier.
 If he un-classifies something, it is no longer classified.

-But we were told that Mr. Trump did it to brag and, to boot, he put an Israeli spy in danger.
+But we were told that Mr. Trump did it to brag.
+Worse, he put an Israeli spy in danger.
 It sounded pretty bad — until you found out what it was.

 The Israelis didn’t seem concerned, and that put this accusation to bed.